iterative/dvc.org/content/blog/2020-06-29-optimizing-dvc-remotes.md

 As we demonstrated earlier, neither method can be configured as a one-size-fits-all solution.
-For DVC, the number of files we need to sync (and query) can vary wildly between ML project revisions.
-Likewise, the total number of files in a remote will continually grow over time, as new iterations of the project are pushed into cloud storage.
-As a result, selecting the optimal query method must really be on a case-by-case basis per each sync operation.
+For DVC, the number of files we need to sync (and query) can vary wildly project revisions.
+Likewise, the total number of files in a remote will continually grow over time, as new iterations of a project are versioned and pushed into cloud storage.
+As a result, selecting the optimal query method must really be done on a case-by-case basis per each sync operation.
 Default (or user configured) behavior cannot be relied upon in this situation.

-However, DVC is a specialized tool designed specifically for ML.
-In DVC, we are synchronizing different versions of ML project datasets.
-This means that we have contextual information about both the contents and structure of local and cloud storage, which would normally be unavailable to general use tools.
+However, since in DVC we synchronize different revisions of a versioned dataset, we have access to certain contextual information about both the contents and structure of local and cloud storage, which would normally be unavailable to general use tools.

 In DVC 1.0, we leverage this information to provide improved performance over other data sync tools (including prior DVC releases).
 In version 1.0, we are now